ayushtiwari134/scranton-agents/README.md

 ---

-## 📖 Project Philosophy
+## Project Philosophy

 This system is not a chatbot; it is a **simulation engine**.
-It rejects the common \"black box\" approach to agent memory in favor of transparent, inspectable state machines.
+It rejects the common "black box" approach to agent memory in favor of transparent, inspectable state machines.

 Inspired by the [PhiloAgents](https://theneuralmaze.substack.com/p/ai-agents-inside-a-videogame) framework, Scranton Agent enforces a strict separation of concerns:
 1.  **External Control:** Persona selection is driven by the client/interface, not the LLM.